Beta Blockers and COPD

 Besides the lung problems of COPD, most people with COPD also experience cardiovascular problems.
 This is a connection that some find surprising, as the two seem very different.

-And cardiovascular disease is often simultaneously present in those with COPD, with some medical experts estimating that as many as 52 percent of North American adults with COPD experience heart failure.
+Cardiovascular disease is often simultaneously present in those with COPD, with some medical experts estimating that as many as 52% of North American adults with COPD experience heart failure.

 Beta blockers have the most benefits for people who have both COPD and cardiovascular disease.
 Because the two often go hand in hand, beta blockers can help improve your overall health and quality of life.
 Even if you don’t have cardiovascular disease, beta blockers may still pose beneficial.